salma-ehab/dbt_new_york_sales_data/README.md

 - The data was filtered to exclude cases where the year built was null, indicating missing data, and the sale price was zero, suggesting a transfer of ownership without a cash consideration.

+### Query 10:
+- This query serves the purpose of identifying the sales linked to a building, particularly when the building has been involved in multiple sales transactions.

+- The identification process focuses on factors such as borough, neighborhood, block, and lot, rather than the address.
+This approach is taken due to variations in address representation, where the same location might be expressed differently (e.g., "street" or "st" and "3rd" or "3").

+- It has been observed that multiple records for the same building may exist, primarily due to occasional missing or incorrectly entered zip codes.
+To ensure the unique identification of buildings in such instances, distinctive combinations of borough, neighborhood, block, and lot were grouped together, disregarding the zip code and location key.
+Thus, buildings sold multiple times had to be reconnected with the location dimension to retrieve the location key.

 ## Data Dictionary

 For additional information on data fields, please refer to the [data dictionary](https://www.nyc.gov/assets/finance/downloads/pdf/07pdf/glossary_rsf071607.pdf).